 Finally this November, a mainstream media source, the Des Moines Register, investigated some of the problems with legalized physician-assisted suicide in other states such as complications during the process, prolonged deaths, non-existent or incomplete data in assisted suicide and even the “disputed meaning of ‘self-administer’” of the lethal overdose.
 This is crucial since Iowa is considering an assisted suicide bill in the legislature.

-However, the Register’s reporting ignored.one of the most dangerous legal problems in assisted suicide laws: the criminal, civil and professional immunity given to doctors and others involved as long as they claim they acted in “good faith”.
+However, the Register’s reporting ignored one of the most dangerous legal problems in assisted suicide laws: immunity for doctors from “civil or criminal liability or professional disciplinary action for participating in good faith compliance” with the assisted suicide law.
 In addition, the secrecy and often yearly destruction of even the minimal information self-reported by the doctors as well as falsified death certificates listing such deaths as natural effectively destroys any pretense of an enforceable law.